raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 ### implementing our example recognizer

-Here is a function that takes as its input the definition of a recognizer, and returns a recognizer *function*:[^vap]
+Here is a function that takes as its input the definition of a recognizer, and returns a Javascript recognizer *function*:[^vap]

 ```javascript
 function automate (description) {